zerynth/docs-v3/docs/reference/libs/stdlib/datetime.md

 replace(year=None, month=None, day=None, hour=None, minute=None, second=None, tzinfo=True)
 ```

-   Return a :class:`datetime` with the same attributes, except for those
+   Return a `datetime` with the same attributes, except for those
    attributes given new values by whichever keyword arguments are specified.
    Note that ``tzinfo=None`` can be specified to create a naive
-   :class:`datetime` from an aware :class:`datetime` with no conversion of
+   `datetime` from an aware `datetime` with no conversion of
    date and time data.